Mujib: The Making of a Nation: Writing

 Atul Tiwari planned to visit Bangladesh in May 2019 as part of his film research.
 Piplu Khan was his helper and research related assistant.
 Atul Tiwari visited Bangladesh with Shama Zaidi on 19 May and investigated the biopic related historical places.
 As part of the research for the film, Sheikh Hasina assisted the director with information about her father's life.
 Although the film script was reviewed by her, she did not demand any major change in the script.
 In order to complete the screenplay, Shama Zaidi and Atul Tiwari adhered to research paper on the main character of the film written by Gowher Rizvi.
 As part of the research, the screenwriters collected information from people associated with Bangabandhu.
 A scriptwriters' committee was formed to write the script for the film.
 Anam Biswas, Gias Uddin Selim, Shihab Shaheen and Sadhana Ahmed were selected as members of this committee.
 Asaduzzaman Noor assisted the members as an advisor to the committee.
+All kinds of historical works from Bangladesh, India and Pakistan have been taken for its screenplay.
 From February to August 2020, many minor corrections was made to the screenplay of the film.